Seoul’s churches, nightlife shut after covid cluster among anti-government congregation

-It also exposed the challenges South Korea’s many independent churches and religious sects pose for the country’s health authorities, who have been hailed around the world for successes in controlling covid-19 and tracking cases.
+It also exposed the challenges South Korea’s many independent churches and religious sects pose for the country’s health authorities, who have been hailed around the world for successes in controlling covid-19, the disease caused by the coronavirus, and tracking cases.

-In February, a fringe religious group, Shincheonji Church of Jesus, became the center of South Korea’s outbreak with more than 5,000 cases linked to the church.
-Earlier this month, the church’s leader was arrested on charges of obstructing the government’s infection control measures by withholding necessary information.
+In February, a fringe religious group, Shincheonji Church of Jesus, became the center of South Korea’s outbreak, with more than 5,000 cases linked to the church.
+Earlier this month, the church’s leader was arrested on charges of obstructing the government’s infection-control measures by withholding necessary information.

 In the current case, the Sarang Jeil Church’s pastor, the Rev. Jun Kwang-hoon, tested positive for the virus on Monday.
 He had defied health rules to hold services and anti-Moon protests, including one on Saturday attended by thousands of demonstrators.